 The castle, fortifications and towers belong to the State of France.
 The local municipality is responsible for the open-air enclosures between the two walls (lices in French) and the rest of the Cité.

-Visiting the Cité is free, with the exception of the Château Comtal.
+Visiting the Cité of Carcassonne is free, with the exception of the Château Comtal.

 You can admire the four entry gates to la Cité, as well as the Basilica of St. Nazaire and the Château Comtal.
 I do recommend strolling along the lices (ie. the open space between the interior and exterior ramparts).